2014 Louisville, Mississippi tornado: Peak intensity track and through Louisville

 Numerous chicken houses were completely demolished, a one-story brick home along the road was completely unroofed, with parts of the exterior walls collapsing, another home nearby had their roof ripped away and trees were knocked down.
 The tornado weakened slightly, crossing Plattsburg Road at low-end EF3 intensity.
 A large home was unroofed and had its exterior walls torn down, with several other homes experiencing significant damage from the tornado.
 The tornado then abruptly intensified to low-end EF4 strength for the first time as it crossed Hartness Road.
 Violent forestry damage was inflicted as numerous debarked trees were extensively debarked.
 Nearby, 12 metal chicken homes were flattened and swept clean off their foundations, and another chicken home was destroyed.
 The tornado weakened to high-end EF2 intensity, completely ripping away a roof off a home, a double-wide mobile home was destroyed, and several trees and power poles were snapped and toppled over.

-Well-built brick home swept away at mid-range EF4 intensity.
+A brick home swept away at mid-range EF4 intensity.

 The tornado strengthened again to low-end EF4 strength, destroying several more chicken houses at windspeeds of 170 mph and significantly snapping nearby trees.
 A guide cell tower nearby was crumpled, with the damage indicator being rated mid-range EF3, though surveyors noted that winds may have been higher.
 Then, the tornado impacted a small row of homes along Stanley Road, intensifying to peak strength of 185 mph.
-A brick home was flatten and swept away, leaving the chimney standing.
+A brick home was flattened and blown away, leaving the chimney standing.
 Another well-constructed brick home nearby was demolished and swept clean, with heavy tree damage nearby.
-Several softwood trees nearby the peak damage indicator were shredded and heavily debarked, a double-wide mobile home was destroyed, and more trees were snapped.
+Several softwood trees near the peak damage indicator were shredded and heavily debarked, a double-wide mobile home was destroyed, and more trees were snapped.
 The tornado weakened to low-end EF3 intensity, flattening a chicken house, with trees and power poles nearby snapping.